-If you disagree with the valuation of your land, you may object to the land valuation used in your land tax assessment by writing to the Land and Property Information within 60 days of receiving your notice of assessment.
+If you disagree with the valuation of your land, you may object to the land valuation used in your land tax assessment by objecting to the Valuer General within 60 days of receiving your notice of assessment.

-For more information, visit the Land and Property Information website.
+For more information, visit the Valuer General website.

 Note: if you are objecting to your land valuation, you will still need to pay your land tax or you may be charged interest on any outstanding liability.